dantuffery/search-terms-dashlet/README.md

 Maven has been chosen as the build tool for this project, so you will also need to have Maven installed to build the project amps.

+## Alfresco version

+The Search Terms dashlet has been upgraded to work with alfresco-community-4.2.c

 ## Install

 Once you have pulled the code from git, navigate to the project’s root folder ‘search-terms-dashlet’ via the command line.
 There are two sub-folders within the root folder: ‘alfresco’ and ‘share’.
 To build the ‘alfresco’ and ‘share’ amps run the following maven command: